shirish93/shirish93.github.io/_ideas/2024-03-13-clean-trash-national-park.md

 This proposal outlines a project designed to significantly reduce littering in Nepal's national parks, such as Shivapuri and Nagarjuna, by:

--   **Pre-filled trash baskets at entry points:** Visually prompting visitors to dispose of waste responsibly through "social proof" and security personnel engagement.
+-   **Pre-filled trash baskets at entry points:** Visually prompting visitors to dispose of waste responsibly through "social proof" and clear conversation about benefits with security personnel.

 -   **Deposit-based trash container system:** incentivizing proper disposal through a refundable deposit on containers collected upon park exit.

--   **Local youth clean-up initiatives:** Fostering community ownership and environmental awareness through collaborative clean-up activities.
+-   **Local youth clean-up initiatives:** Supporting community ownership and environmental awareness through collaborative clean-up activities.

 **2. Problem:**